TorchMeter/torchmeter/docs/src/en/contribute/prs.md

 ??? tip "Code Linting, Formatting and Compatibility Testing"

-    Once a PR is created, a [workflow :material-link-variant:](https://github.com/TorchMeter/torchmeter/tree/master.github/workflows/compatibility_test.yml) named `✅ Compatibility Test ❌` will be automatically triggered.
+    Once a PR is created, a [workflow :material-link-variant:](https://github.com/TorchMeter/torchmeter/tree/master.github/workflows/minimal_test.yml) named `✔ Minimal Test ✘ ` will be automatically triggered.
 It will check ^^whether the code in the PR meets the style and format requirements defined in `ruff.toml`^^.

-    If both pass, compatibility tests will be conducted across platforms (`windows`, `macOs`, `linux`) and across versions (`python 3.8` to `python 3.13`).
+    If both pass, [predefined tests :material-link-variant:](https://github.com/TorchMeter/torchmeter/tree/master/tests) will be conducted across platforms (`windows`, `macOs`, `linux`) and across versions (`python 3.8` to `python 3.13`).
 If any step fails, `torchmeter` will provide an error report on the workflow run page.
 Please download it, review it, and try to fix the problem.

     You can try to solve the problem by creating a new commit for the fix in your local repository and pushing it to the remote repository.
 The commit history of the PR will be automatically synchronized with the history of the `head` branch.

-    It should be noted that every time PR is updated like this, an automated test [workflow :material-link-variant:](https://github.com/TorchMeter/torchmeter/tree/master.github/workflows/minimal_test.yml) named `✅ Minimal Test ❌` will be triggered, which will execute the test in a randomly selected system and `python 3.8`.
-Without consuming a lot of time and resources like compatibility testing, this is beneficial for you to find new problems that may be introduced by new submission as soon as possible.
+    It should be noted that every time PR is updated like this, the [workflow :material-link-variant:](https://github.com/TorchMeter/torchmeter/tree/master.github/workflows/minimal_test.yml) named `✔ Minimal Test ✘` will be triggered again, which will execute the test on a randomly selected system under `python 3.8`.
+This is beneficial for you to find new problems that may be introduced by new submission as soon as possible.

 ---